 Director of Graduate Studies:

-Comments: Please indicate why the Committee does or does not recommend the student continue to pursue the doctoral degree in Geography at UNC-Chapel Hill following completion of the M.A. degree, using additional pages as needed.
+Comments: Please indicate why the Committee does or does not recommend the student receive departmental support to pursue the doctoral degree in Geography at UNC-Chapel Hill following completion of the M.A. degree, using additional pages as needed.